 In 2000, the agency was awarded a no-cost lease for property at the Alameda Point.
 In 2002, Bessie Coleman Court opened its doors to the first residents: women with or without children who had experienced domestic violence and homelessness.

 In 2007, Building Futures became a Housing First agency.
-This means that all our programs and services aim to connect clients as quickly as possible to a safe place to call home.
+That means that all the agency’s programs and services aim to connect participants as quickly as possible, to a safe place to call home.

-In 2014 Building Futures began operating the San Leandro Street Outreach and Warming Center Program.
-San Leandro residents living on the street are provided with overnight shelter, resources, and two meals.
-To strengthen services to San Leandro residents, we added Welcome Home San Leandro in 2016: permanent housing and supportive services for disabled, chronically homeless San Leandro residents.
+In 2014, Building Futures began conducting Street Outreach to serve unsheltered people.
+The same year, Welcome Home San Leandro began: permanent housing and supportive services for disabled, chronically homeless San Leandro residents.

-In 2016, we launched The Family Front Door.
-This collaboration between Building Futures, East Oakland Community Project, and the City of Oakland’s Human Services Department provides families experiencing homelessness with a range of services including housing.
-The Family Front Door also helped build best practices for Alameda County’s Coordinated Entry System.
+In 2016, the agency opened The Family Front Door.
+This collaboration between Building Futures, East Oakland Community Project, and the City of Oakland’s Human Services Department served families experiencing homelessness with a range of aid including housing.
+The Family Front Door helped determine best practices for Alameda County’s Coordinated Entry System.

-Today, Building Futures plays a key role in Alameda County’s Coordinated Entry System, leading three mid-county resource centers that connect clients with shelter, interim housing, rapid re-housing and permanent supportive housing.
+Today, Building Futures plays a key role in our county’s Coordinated Entry System, leading three mid-county resource centers that connect participants with shelter, interim housing, rapid re-housing and permanent supportive housing.

-Building Futures has grown many times over in the past 35 years.
-One thing that has remained consistent: the loving support and partnership of the communities we serve.
-From individuals, to service clubs and faith groups, to the Cities of San Leandro, Alameda, and Oakland and Alameda County—it takes a village to build vibrant communities where everyone has a safe place to call home.
+Building Futures has come a long way from the single overnight shelter that welcomed a homeless grandmother and her grandchild on Christmas Eve, 1986.
+One thing that has remained constant: the love and partnership of the communities we serve.
+From individuals to service clubs and faith groups to the Cities of San Leandro, Alameda, and Oakland and Alameda County—it truly takes a village to build vibrant communities where everyone has a safe place to call home.